-Don’t have time to read?
-No problem, watch our YouTube Workaway review below instead!
+No time to read our Workaway review?
+No problem, watch our YouTube guide instead!

-Put simply, Workaway is an online platform of over 30,000 hosts from over 170 countries that provide food & accommodation in exchange for work.
+Put simply, Workaway is an online platform of over 40,000 hosts from over 170 countries that provide food & free accommodation in exchange for work.
 However, it is so much more than that.
-From yoga retreats in Jamaica, to renovating French châteaux, to childcare in Bali, you volunteer abroad (or locally) for up to 25 hours (ish) a week, in exchange for bed and board.
+From yoga retreats in Jamaica, to renovating a French châteaux, to childcare in Bali, as a Workaway volunteer abroad (or locally) you give up to 25 hours (ish) a week of your time, in exchange for bed and board.

-We were inspired to join Workaway after visiting Greece for a second time, despite the 5 star resort (and hot tub on the balcony) we left feeling as if we hadn’t seen the “real deal”.
+We were inspired to join Workaway after visiting Greece for a second time and despite the 5 star resort (and hot tub on the balcony) we left feeling as if we hadn’t seen the “real deal”.
 We vowed if we ever returned to Greece, we wanted to live like a local, eat like a local and ultimately never stay in a resort again – 5 star or otherwise.
-In resorts and hostels you only stay with other travellers and tourists, Workaway allows you to learn so much more about the culture, put your skills to good use and make life long friends along the way.
+In resorts and hostels you only stay with other travellers and tourists, a Workaway experience allows you to learn so much more about the culture, put your skills to good use and make life long friends along the way.

-If this is appealing to you simply for the free digs then apologies, Workaway is not for you.
+If you’re considering a Workaway experience just for the free accommodation, then put simply – Workaway is not for you.
 It is not an easy route to free accommodation.
 It is very much a work exchange.
 If you are looking to get up in the morning and just go, returning late at night and close your door then we’ll point you in the direction of alternative accommodation or (Workaway alternatives at the end of this post) as it’s a hotel not a host you’re after.

-You should join Workaway if you’re willing to work, to offer conversation, share travel stories, traditions from home, recipes you grew up with – be prepared to make friends all over the world.
+You should join Workaway if you’re willing to work but also to offer conversation, share travel stories, traditions from home, recipes you grew up with – essentially, be prepared to make friends all over the world.

-- It allows a trial run in grown up things such as running a house and looking after children.
+- It allows a trial run in grown up things such as running a house, business or looking after children.

 - It allowed us to practise our language skills, inspiring us to learn new languages as well as teaching English to others.